MartijnDingemans/delayed_reactant_labeling/docs/source/predict.rst

     :width: 600
     :align: center

-It is clear that the model fits the data very well, and its much easier to implement these few lines of code, instead of doing the mathematics.
-Furthermore, implementing more difficult problems only requires the addition of a few lines here, whereas solving the problem in an exact manner becomes impossible.
+It is clear that the model fits the data very well.
+Besides, it's much easier to implement these few lines of code, instead of doing the mathematics.
+Furthermore, implementing more difficult problems only requires the addition of a few lines here, whereas solving the problem in an exact manner might become impossible.

 This current system can also be converted to a DRL experiment by adding a labeled reactant A at a certain timestamp.
 This labeled reactant reacts in a identical manner to A, except that the corresponding products are also labeled.